sut-ai/notes/notebooks/6_search_in_continuous_spaces/index.md

 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.015.png)

 which contradicts (@).
 Hence there exists no feasible y with f0(y) < f0(x), i.e., x is globally optimal.
-## Hessian being positive semi-definite iff convexity (Theorem one: One dimensional)
+## Hessian being positive semi-definite iff convexity (theorem one: one dimensional)
 One way of checking a function’s convexity is by checking its Hessian matrix. let Ø ≠ M ⊆ Rn be a convex set and let f(x) be a function differentiable on an open superset of M then f(x) is convex on M if and only if for every x1,x2 ∈ M

 ![](Aspose.Words.153ba005-881a-4c4b-97e3-6ea90eff943d.016.png)